 HAKEWELL, Charles Ernest.
 1553.
 Private.
 Entered France 30/07/1915.
 Transferred as a Private, Royal Army Medical Corps 136683.
 Discharged 8/08/1919.
 Entitled to 1914/15 Star trio.

 HALE, William.
 1294.
 Private.
-Commissioned as a Second Lieutenant 15/03/1918 then Lieutenant, Labour Corps.
+Commissioned as a Second Lieutenant 15/03/1918 later Lieutenant, Labour Corps.
 Left Trinidad for UK 18/10/1915 with 1st Caribbean Merchant and Planters Contingent.
+Entitled to British War and Victory Medals.
 Awarded Member of the British Empire Medal.

 HALFORD, James E. 938.
 Private.
 Entered France 2/06/1915.
 Served with Trench Mortar team with T. E. (Tiny) Carr.
 Entitled to 1914/15 Star trio.